vzool/docs/app/admin-guide/README.md

 #### Description

-This is for internal use only, and just helps your administrators know the purpose of each role.
+This is for internal use only.
+It helps your administrators understand the purpose of each role.

 #### IP Whitelist